espruino/BangleApps/README.md

   "custom": "custom.html",    // if supplied, apps/custom.html is loaded in an
                               // iframe, and it must post back an 'app' structure
                               // like this one with 'storage','name' and 'id' set up
+                              // see below for more info

   "interface": "interface.html",   // if supplied, apps/interface.html is loaded in an
                               // iframe, and it may interact with the connected Bangle
                               // to retrieve information from it
+                              // see below for more info

   "allow_emulator":true,      // if 'app.js' will run in the emulator, set to true to
                               // add an icon to allow your app to be tested